-There are thousands of professional prognosticators trying to predict what life and business will be like in 2020.
+There are thousands of professional prognosticators trying to predict what life and business will be like in the future.
 Will automated robots instruct driverless cars to pick up packages dropped off by drones in remote areas for people who don’t have time to do anything with them because life is so hectic?
 That’s the question for our collective Magic 8 Ball.

 - Utilize more of your existing technology.
 In a number of surveys among business owners, most entrepreneurs admitted to utilizing less than 30% of the existing technology in their companies.
 It’s akin to buying a big SUV and only using the front two seats.
-When you invest in technology, commit to learning as much as you can during the onboarding process in order to take advantage of the product’s features.
+When you invest in technology, commit to learning as much as you can during the on-boarding process in order to take advantage of the product’s features.
 Otherwise, why invest money into new technology that you won’t use.

 Photo courtesy Thinkstock